New year, new challenges!

 YouTube is the second most popular search engine and you can use that to your advantage.
 Blogs and articles are good, but videos have emerged as the most engaging content marketing fuy on the internet with multiple options d generating strategies there is.

 Instead of gating your entire content library, a few video guides or info videos can be created out of them to attract organic traffic.
 An optional lead generation form can be embedded into these videos.

 Zaius, for example, created a few videos for its Marketing Unboxed series where it has embedded a non-obligatory lead generation form, which appears if the cursor is moved over the video.
 Altogether, this is a subtle approach to make a sales pitch and still drive some serious results.

 6. Using Direct Mails

-Using direct mails may not make sense to many B2B marketers but it is recommended especially for small businesses who are working on a small and well-defined target audience.
+Using direct mails may not make sense to many B2B marketers who rely on email marketing and a great landing page, but it is recommended especially for small businesses who are working on a small and well-defined target audience.
 A well-defined and personalized offer through direct mails will work wonders for small business B2B marketers.

 Direct mails can also be a viable option for marketers who have exhausted their email list or for those who are working with email lists of their vendors or partners.
 Though emails have a bigger advantage of economies of scale over direct mail, such businesses should plan to use hard-hitting, personalized direct mails as their lead generation strategy after carefully scrutinizing the variables costs and success of direct mail.